Step 12: Add the Closing Date & Time to Your Calendar

 - Closing generally takes place at a title company.
 An average closing takes about one hour.
 Closings are scheduled on the hour beginning at 9:00 am, with the last closing at 4:00 pm.

 - It’s best if you attend the closing in person.
-If you can’t be there in person, please notify me.
-That way your attorney can create a Power of Attorney (POA) so you can skip the closing.
+If you can’t be there in person, please notify us.
+You can sign papers via overnight mail or by using a Power of Attorney (POA).
+Your attorney can create a Power of Attorney (POA) so you can skip the closing.
 This needs to be done at least two weeks in advance of closing as your mortgage officer needs to review and approve the POA.
 You need to have it signed and notarized and get the original signed paper copy back to the title company at least one day before closing.
 We always encourage clients to attend closing as it’s important you understand the closing documents, when your first mortgage payment is due, how you make your first mortgage payment, etc. All of that will be explained at the closing.
 One other option is a “mail out” closing.
 In this situation you sign all documents in the presence of a notary and mail them back via overnight mail or FedEx.

 - If you are planning to move into your new home on the day of closing, schedule the move for at least 1 – 2 hours after closing ends, if possible.
 Legally, you cannot move into the house until the end of closing.